Everything you need to know to create an interactive augmented reality experience.

 You'll learn about:

 The glasses are a 3D object.
-To add them so they track the face:
+To put them onto a face:

 Occluders hide 3D objects when they wouldn't be visible in real life.

-In this effect you'll use a face mesh with a material applied to it to hide arms of the glasses, for example when someone turns their head.
-Below, we've added an occluder to the image on the left, hiding the glasses arm.
+In this effect you'll use an occluder, which in this case is face mesh with a material applied to it to hide arms of the glasses when someone turns their head.

 To create an occluder:

 You'll need to make a few changes to the material.
-In the Inspector panel:
+In the Inspector:

 We'll connect a patch representing the Current Frame property of the animation sequence to a series of other patches, telling the frame to change when the glasses are tapped.